EnvisionDoc/enos_fundamental_en/security/x509_ca/secure_communication_iothub.md

 2f.
 The IoT Hub receives the issued X.509 certificate, binds it with the device id, and then sends the certificate to the edge.

-2g.The edge receives the issued X.509 certificate, saves it securely in the local repository, for example, the Trusted Platform Module (TPM).
+2g.The edge receives the issued X.509 certificate, saves it securely in the local repository.

 ## Communication phase